 - The first records of there being a settlement on the site was in AD75 when the Romans built a fort there.

 - However, it wasn't until 1268 when Gilbert de Clare, Lord of Glamorgan started building his castle that the settlement's future development into the town of Caerphilly was determined.

 - The castle was only briefly used for the purpose it was designed for (as a defence against Llywelyn ap Gruffydd - Llywelyn The Last).
 King Henry III mediated in the dispute and sent a bishop to take control of the castle.

 - De Clare quickly took back control but and Llywelyn fell out of favour with the King, being stripped of his Lordship.
 This left de Clare with less need for such a strong fortress.
 Instead he used it mainly as a family home.

 - In 1326, Edward II briefly sought refuge in the castle from the army of his wife, Isabella.
 He ultimately met his end the year after in Berkeley Castle.

-- After the Civil War, the Roundhead army of Oliver Cromwell reputedly tried to blow it up with gunpowder which may have resulted in the Leaning Tower.
+- After the Civil War, the Roundhead army of Oliver Cromwell reputedly tried to blow it up with gunpowder.
+This may have resulted in the Leaning Tower.
 What a shame there wasn't a photographer around at the time to document the occasion!
-Other theories as to the reason for the Tower's lean include subsidence when the lake was drained.
+Other theories as to the reason for the Tower's lean include subsidence when draining of the lake took place.
 Subsequent removal of stone to build other properties resulted in further dilapidation of the castle.

 - Eventually, the medieval enthusiast the Third Marquess of Bute started restoration on the site in the late 19th century.

-- In 1950, the 5th Marquess gave the castle to the state and now the Welsh heritage trust Cadw manage the site in trust for future generations to enjoy.
+- In 1950, the 5th Marquess gave the castle to the state.
+So now the Welsh heritage trust Cadw manage the site in trust for future generations to enjoy.